Jorge-1501/QKANs-ML4SCI_2026/README.md

 Each jet is represented by 22 features: total jet mass `m`, particle multiplicity `n`, and per-particle `DR_i`/`pT_i` for the 10 leading particles.

-**Data regime.** The balanced dataset is split once into **5 disjoint, class balanced statistical replicate subsets**. `--seed` selects the `seed % n_subsets`-th replicate and drives the *entire* pipeline (base training → pruning → retraining → extraction → quantum training/evaluation) on that one subset, so running several seeds gives independent end-to-end replicates instead of one full-dataset point estimate. `scripts/run_preprocessing.py` / `run_preprocessing_qg.py` build this canonical cache; every other script only selects from it (and raises if the cache doesn't exist yet).
+**Data regime.** The balanced dataset is split once into **5 disjoint, class balanced statistical replicate subsets**. `--seed` selects the `seed % n_subsets`-th replicate and drives the *entire* pipeline (base training → pruning → retraining → extraction → quantum training/evaluation) on that one subset, so running several seeds gives independent end-to-end replicates instead of one full-dataset point estimate. `scripts/run_preprocessing.py` builds this canonical cache; every other script only selects from it (and raises if the cache doesn't exist yet).

 **Pipeline.**
 1. **Base KAN training**. `src/architectures/classic_kan.py`, the base [pykan](https://github.com/KindXiaoming/pykan)-derived KAN trainer.